No. 11 Sofa (Checks) |

 Product Options

-We offer this piece in three wood finishes: Natural Teak, Dark Stain, and Y4 Light Walnut.
+We offer this piece in three finishes: Natural Teak and Dark Stain as standard finishes, and Y4 Light Walnut as a premium finish.

 Related Products